cangoksel/olap_stack/README.md

 # olap_stack

-In this docker-compose project itegrated.
+In this docker-compose project,  list of apps that integrated:
 * redis
 * postgres
 * nifi